African-American Music Appreciation Month: History

-In 2009, the commemoration was given its current name by President Barack Obama.
+Black Music Month became African American Music Appreciation Month in 2009 by a proclamation from President Barack Obama.
 In his 2016 proclamation, Obama noted that African-American music and musicians have helped the country "to dance, to express our faith through song, to march against injustice, and to defend our country's enduring promise of freedom and opportunity for all."
+In 2023, President Joe Biden returned it to its original name of Black Music Month.